basvanopheusden/spreadsheet-parser/README.md

 employee counts and the derived size metric between supportive and non-supportive companies, while chi-squared tests examine whether IPO status, revenue range or CB rank are associated with support levels.
+The full text report is then submitted to the same language model and rewritten as a concise scientific paper abstract.
+This abstract is saved as ``abstract.txt`` in the chosen output directory.

 Example snippet: